Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: ANALYSIS

 \subsection{Bounding the expected number of unsafe learning episodes}

 While a tightened MPC formulation using the true parameters $\mPa$ typically provides state constraint satisfaction in expectation for many practical applications, the parameter samples $\mPa_e$ during application of the Bayesian MPC algorithm can vary significantly during initial learning episodes.
 It can therefore happen that the constraints are violated, even in expectation.
 In such learning episodes, however, the amount of constraint violation can partially be observed through the regret due to the exact penalty in the future reward function~\eqref{eq:reward}.
 As a consequence, if the MPC using the true system parameters $\mPa$ provides satisfaction of the tightened constraints in expectation, i.e. $x(t)\in\bar\XX_k(0)$, we can use regularity of the expected future reward to show that a converging parameter estimate yields a converging future reward and therefore converging constraint satisfaction.
 In other words, since the stage cost function is bounded and the constraints are tightened, a sufficiently large soft constraint penalty ensures observability and a bound on state constraint violations, which can be formalized as follows.

-We first derive an upper bound on the instant regret $\Delta_e$ as defined in \eqref{eq:cumulative_regret} implying constraint satisfaction in Appendix~\ref{app:safety_analysis}.
+We first derive an upper bound on the instant regret $\Delta_e$ as defined in~\eqref{eq:cumulative_regret} implying constraint satisfaction in Appendix~\ref{app:safety_analysis}.
 By combining this intermediate result with the regret bound from Theorem~\ref{thm:general_regret_bound} we bound the cumulative expected number of unsafe learning episodes in Theorem~\ref{thm:total_number_of_unsafe_episodes}.
 To streamline notation we denote the state, input, and slack variable sequence in the expected future reward~\eqref{eq:reward} for a given initial state $x$ as $x_{\tilde\mPa}^\mPa(j)$, $u_{\tilde\mPa}^\mPa(j)$, and $\rho_{\tilde\mPa}^\mPa(j)$ for $j=0,..,T-1$ in the following.